Sarma-Bogomol'nyi equations in superconductivity: Bogomol'nyi method: completing the square

 \section{Bogomol'nyi method: completing the square}

-The simplest way to arrive at the SB equations is to rewrite the expression for the free energy per unit length (\ref{superconductor_energy_per_unit_length}) in terms of the functions $R(\rho)$ and $F(\rho)$ by using Eqs.(\ref{conjecture}), (\ref{vortex_velocity}) and (\ref{magnetic_field}).
-Continuing measuring the length in units of the coherence length $\xi$ (\ref{parameters}), the dimensionless counterpart of Eq.(\ref{superconductor_energy_per_unit_length}) acquires the form
+The simplest way to arrive at the SB equations is to rewrite the expression for the free energy (\ref{GL_Madelung}) per unit length in terms of the functions $R(\rho)$ and $F(\rho)$ by using Eqs.(\ref{conjecture}), (\ref{vortex_velocity}) and (\ref{magnetic_field}).
+Continuing measuring the length in units of the coherence length $\xi$ (\ref{parameters}), the dimensionless free energy per unit length acquires the form

+where $L_{z}$ is the system size in the $z$-direction.
 It is straightforward to verify that variational minimization of this expression with respect to $R$ and $F$ recovers the Abrikosov equations (\ref{A1}) and (\ref{A2}).

 In the spirit of the Bogomol'nyi treatment \cite{Bogo}, the minimization can be carried out differently by grouping the first two integrands, the last two integrands in (\ref{dimensionless_fenergy_per_unit_length}), and completing the square within each group: